organisciak/dissertation/document/5_design_objective.md

 The amount of time workers actually had differed between task types, because relevance judgments are completed more quickly than item tags.
 The former task lasted for 90 seconds, while the latter lasted for 60 seconds.

 It is important not to distress the worker when trying to push them into a visceral form of task completion, as this might have the opposite effect.
-Instead, this design encourages _flow_ ^[TODO citation], where a user moves seamlessly through the tasks without over-thinking their answers.
+Instead, this design seeks to encourage _flow_ [@csikszentmihalyi_flow_1991], where a user is in an uninterrupted state on concentration on the task.
 To avoid the potential distress of thinking about what is to come, this interface does not show a list of tasks to complete (e.g. "complete these ten tasks in a minute").
 Instead, tasks are shown one at a time (e.g. "See how many tasks you can complete in a minute"), with bonuses paid for each complete task and increased for correct answers.
 Figure @fig:fast-screen shows an example of the interface.